snarfed/oauth-dropins/README.md

 _Breaking changes:_

-* Migrate from [webapp2](https://github.com/GoogleCloudPlatform/webapp2/) to [Flask](https://flask.palletsprojects.com/). webapp2 had a good run, but it's no longer actively developed, and Flask is one of the most widely adopted standalone web framework in the Python community.
+* Migrate from [webapp2](https://github.com/GoogleCloudPlatform/webapp2/) to [Flask](https://flask.palletsprojects.com/). webapp2 had a good run, but it's no longer actively developed, and Flask is one of the most widely adopted standalone web frameworks in the Python community.
 * Remove `to()` class methods.
 Instead, now pass redirect paths to Flask's `as_view()` function, eg:

     ```py